anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 revocation status check because, for instance, the OCSP Responder ({{RFC5280}}) is not reachable.

-The exact details of how is "short-lived" is up to the different onboarding mechanisms.
+The exact definition of "short-lived" is up to the different onboarding mechanisms.

 So, while this document recommends issuing short-lived Vouchers, the Voucher Artifact does not restrict the ability to create long-lived